corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 * **External_ID** strategy can be used to group states from many public keys connected to a given unique user ID.
 If you use **Accounts**, this strategy is ideal.
 * **Token_Only** selection strategy indexes states only using token type and identifier.

-enter the following into your **CorDapp config**, choosing a single indexing strategy:
+Enter the following into your **CorDapp config**, choosing a single indexing strategy:

 ```
 stateSelection {